-Hotel businessman Sanjay Nijhawan states that one of the common trends in business travelers is the merging of work and play.
-Most business travelers want to enjoy leisure activities during down time; some companies even encourage it.
+Hotel businessman Sanjay Nijhawan states that one of the prevailing trends in business travelers is the merging of work and play.
+Most business travelers want to enjoy leisure activities during downtime; some companies even encourage it.
 Hotels should take advantage of their location and inform business guests of popular restaurants, spas, and events nearby.

-It is also important for hoteliers to mind the trends specific to Millennials (people born 1980-1999).
+It is also vital for hoteliers to mind the trends specific to Millennials (people born 1980-1999).
 The Millennial generation is currently the largest generation with 92 million people.
-They made up 35% of the workforce last year and that number is expected to double by 2020.
+They made up 35% of the workforce last year, and that number is expected to double by 2020.
 Hotels will prosper by understanding what attracts Millennial business travelers like constant connectivity, social sharing, and trendy designs.
-Millennials are more likely to post reviews so hoteliers should make sure that Millennial road warriors are satisfied.
+Millennials are more likely to post reviews, so hoteliers should make sure that Millennial road warriors are satisfied.

 - Veterans: The Veterans are the most experienced travelers and are usually older than the other categories.
 They are often prepared and responsible when it comes to trip-planning.
 Veterans usually have high status and a higher income.

 - Road Weary Traveler: The name says it all: these business travelers travel often, and they hate it.
 Most of the travelers in this segment understand the importance of a face-to-face meeting but find traveling to be a hassle.

 - Wide-Eyed and Anxious: The wide-eyed and anxious traveler takes fewer trips than any other category.
 They’re usually inexperienced, and their main focus is staying safe when they travel.
 They have not yet mastered the ‘smooth trip’ and still need some help with trip planning.